bjpop/gurita/docsrc/input_output.rst

 In the above example, output is written to ``newfile1.csv`` in CSV format, then some unspecified commands are run, and later output is written to ``newfile2.tsv`` in TSV format, and some more unspecified commands are run.

-Each invocation of ``out`` causes the current data set to be output to a file or standard output.
+Each invocation of ``out`` causes the current data set to be written to a file or standard output.
 When used in a chain of commands ``out`` also passes the current data set along unmodified to the next command in the chain.
 This allows the data to be passed along from left to right in the chain with further processing of the data occurring after the ``out`` command has been executed.

 This is most useful when you want to save different states of the data as it undergoes various transformations in a command chain.

+Warning: if you have two separate ``out`` commands that write to the same named output file, the last occurrence will overwrite any earlier output that that file.

-Note that if multiple different writes to standard output are used, they will form a single concatenated stream of data.
+However, if multiple different writes to standard output are used, they will form a single concatenated stream of data.

 The following command is a more concrete example: